rpypkgs/rpypkgs/README.md

 transFlags | Translator flags, e.g. stackless support | ""
 interpFlags | Interpreter flags, e.g. enabling builtin modules | ""
 usesPyPyCode | Whether translation depends on `pypy.*` modules | `false`

+Any patching can be done during `prePatch`.
+Any additional installation can be done during `postInstall`.
+Checks can be done during `installCheckPhase` by setting `doCheckInstall = true`.

 ### Libraries